actions/actions-runner-controller/README.md

           value: "true"
 ```

-Note that once https://github.com/actions/runner/pull/660 becomes generally available on GitHub, you no longer need to build a custom runner image to use this feature.
-Just set `RUNNER_FEATURE_FLAG_EPHEMERAL` and it should use `--ephemeral`.

-In the future, `--once` might get removed in `actions/runner`. `actions-runner-controller` will make `--ephemeral` the default option for `ephemeral: true` runners until the legacy flag is removed.
+In the future, `actions-runner-controller` will make `--ephemeral` the default option for `ephemeral: true` runners until the feature is supported in all GitHub products.

 ### Software Installed in the Runner Image